 Michigan’s Motorcycle Helmet Law

-To legally not wear a helmet, a Michigan motorcycle operator must:
+To legally not wear a motorcycle helmet, a Michigan motorcycle operator must:

 - Be at least 21 years old.